-5 Unique Facts About Fire Department Badges and Their Symbolism
+5 Facts about Fire Department Badges and Their Symbolism

 Every law enforcement badge is rich in history, unique facts, and symbolism.
 A fire department badge is one of the most unique badges currently worn by law enforcement and first responders today with symbolism dating back decades.
 Any fire department insignia, from IAFF belt buckles to seals and collar pins, is built on the same symbolism — to respond in an emergency and protect citizens when in need.
 Firefighters are most often considered the “bravest” of the first responders, and as such, they wear fire department insignia that represents their heroism, sacrifice, and bravery.